tibs/sandbox/README.rst

 Both my home and work Github users are meant to have access.

 Oh look, another line of text.
-And a ``reStructuredText` error.
+And a ``reStructuredText`` error that I've corrected, so no error anymore.